MLflow LLM Evaluation

 For detailed instruction on how to convert your model into a mlflow.pyfunc.PyFuncModel instance, please read this doc.
 But in short, to evaluate your model as an MLflow model, we recommend following the steps below:

-1. Package your LLM as an MLflow model and log it to MLflow server by log_model.
+1. Log your model to MLflow server by log_model.
 Each flavor (opeanai, pytorch, …) has its own log_model API, e.g., mlflow.openai.log_model():

 with mlflow.start_run():